Oil and Gas

 The team is intimately familiar with industry-standard project management and engineering design tools and how they can be tailored to be appropriate for every size of project.

-This process can be applied to any complex system in the oil and gas sector, including physical infrastructure or a process, or a combination of both.
+Their knowledge can be applied to any complex system in the oil and gas sector, including physical infrastructure or a process, or a combination of both.
 It enables the designer to optimise a solution against one or more measurements of performance (including cost and efficiency) and within multiple constraints (including space, legislation, safety, etc.).

 Archaeological Services for both Marine and Terrestrial Energy-related Developments